nasa/fprime/README.md

 [RPI](./RPI/README.md): The Raspberry PI application shows how to run F´ in an embedded context by running on the Raspberry PI (a $35 embedded
 Linux computer).
 This application shows the user how to get started in the embedded world with cross-compiling, dirvers, and more.
 The Raspberry
-Pi was chosen as it is comercially available for a low price and runs Linux.
+Pi was chosen as it is commercially available for a low price, and runs Linux.

 ## Tutorials